subquery/documentation/docs/academy/herocourse/module3.md

   </CodeGroupItem>
 </CodeGroup>

-This bundles the app into static files for production.
+This code bundles the app into static files for production.

-#### Step 8: Start the Docker container
+#### Step 8: Start the Docker Container

-Run the docker command to pull the images and to start the container.
+Run the docker command to pull the images and start the container.

 ```
 docker-compose pull && docker-compose up
 ```

-#### Step 9: Run a query
+#### Step 9: Run a Query

-Once the docker container is up and running, which could take a few minutes, open up your browser and navigate to `localhost:3000`.
+Once the docker container is up to date and running successfully, which may take a few minutes, open up your browser and navigate to `localhost:3000`.

-This will open up a “playground” where you can create your query.
-Copy the example below.
+This will open up a **playground** where you can create your query.
+Copy the example below:

 ```
 query {